ukparliament/weeknotes.data-search/20/index.md

 Samu also met with Jenna and [Jamie](https://twitter.com/oddtype) from the web team.
 Together they designed the model and process for getting content from our headless CMS into the data platform and onto the website.
 In the first instance for the Guide to Procedure project.
 [Chris](https://twitter.com/chrisalcockdev) chipped in later and added valuable insights.

 Anya and Michael went along to a meeting with the team working on the Guide to Procedure.
-A half plan was hatched to bring the navigation of the guide into line with the Parliament Thesauri maintained by the Indexing and Data Management Section of the House of Commons Library.
+A half plan was hatched to bring the navigation of the guide into line with the Parliament Thesauri maintained by IDMS.

 ### Domain modelling